ehcloninger/ericcloninger.com/_posts/2022-11-29-where-on-the-internet-is-eric.md

 ### Facebook :arrow_double_down:

-I have a Facebook account for the simple reason that my first wife has a memorial page on their network.
+I have a Facebook account for the simple reason that my first wife has a memorial page there.
 I log in perhaps once every few years.
 I have no content other than a few listings in Marketplace.
-I don't accept new friend requests on Facebook.
+I don't accept new friend requests.

+### Whatsapp, Instagram :no_entry_sign:

+I would love to use Whatsapp for the community and its near-standard status as a messaging platform, but I'm not using a Meta platform.
+Similarly, Instagram.

 ### Telegram :no_entry_sign: